wyzegob/Misc/Manual/en-US/SimpleProxy.md

 - 0) Simple Proxy will not override proxy settings of Firefox
 - 1) Simple Proxy Rule contains Prefix, Sub-prefix, Match Pattern
-  - 1.1) Full compatibility with Auto-proxy Rulelist (branch 1.x)
+  - 1.1) Full compatibility with Auto Proxy Rulelist (branch 1.x)
-  - 1.2) Use Match Pattern and has better performance (branch 2.x)
+  - 1.2) Switch to Match Pattern for better performance (branch 2.x)
+    - 1.2.0) You can use <a href="https://goo.gl/vt6Jj4">Simple Converter</a> to convert Auto Proxy Rulelist
     - 1.2.1) Prefix $ to determine if the rule is used for auto proxy serivce
     - 1.2.2) Sub-prefix ! to determin if the rule is whitelisted
     - 1.2.3) Read about how to write <a href="https://goo.gl/sZzTgN">Match Pattern</a>